dannydi12/pi-led-client/README.md

 ### Prerequisites

-For one thing, you'll need a Raspberry Pi 3 or newer.
-You can find one on Amazon or anywhere else on the internet, so I won't add a link for now.
+For one thing, you'll need a Raspberry Pi 3 or newer and a WS281x LED strip.

 Make sure you have Node installed.
 If not, go to [Node's download page]([https://nodejs.org/en/](https://nodejs.org/en/)).
 Or just run this to get the latest version of Node: